kordwarshuis/cardgame/README.md

 This is a card game that aims to fight Bitcoin misconceptions and Blockchain over-promising gibberish.

+This app contains:
+* Card game with misconceptions
+* Realtime Twitter keyword monitor

+The monitor can be used to find misconceptions realtime.

 ## Public explanation about the Card game Prejudice:
 https://github.com/blockchainbird/cards_prejudice/wiki